 In the intervals lightbox, you need to specify how many different "intervals" that you require.
 So, to replicate the IQ test example given at the top of this article, I would set this to 2 and click the green button.

 A simple way of understanding this is: how many variations of the content would you like?

 Once you've selected the number of intervals, a new control panel will be loaded at the bottom of the screen that looks like this:

-- This is the control panel for the active interval.
-Here you can modify the range for which this interval should be shown for.
+This is the control panel for the active interval.
+Here you can modify the range for which this interval should be shown.
 In the screenshot above, we can see that the currently active (purple) interval will be shown if the visitor gets a result of between 80 and 89 inclusive.

 You can also split the interval into two or more intervals.
 This can be useful if you want to add a new interval that you hadn't previously thought about.

 Finally, you can use the import button to copy content from another interval.
 This can be useful if you want to copy a structure or format from one interval to another, before making the necessary alterations.